Making a difference

-We successfully lobbied the UK government to create a new emergency passport process for stranded surrogate babies in April 2020, and in October 2020 persuaded the HFEA to permit the export of eggs, sperm and embryos overseas for surrogacy to enable intended parents to conceive.
+We successfully lobbied the UK government to create an emergency passport process for stranded surrogate babies.
+We later persuaded the HFEA to clarify its guidance to make clear that eggs, sperm and embryos could be exported overseas for international surrogacy so that parents who could not travel were not blocked from building their families.

-We worked with the Human Fertilisation and Embryology Authority to help it introduce its first ever surrogacy policy, and surrogacy-specific consent forms. facilitate and support surrogacy.
+We worked with the Human Fertilisation and Embryology Authority to help it introduce its first ever surrogacy policy, and surrogacy-specific consent forms, to facilitate and support surrogacy.

 We successfully persuaded the Department of Health to include a law change in new draft regulations which enabled children born through surrogacy abroad to become British automatically on the grant of a parental order.